 - 20 to 25 crunchy baby spinach leaves

-- 2 heaped tbsp thick Greek yogurt or hung yogurt
+- 2 to 3 heaped tbsp thick Greek yogurt or hung yogurt

 - 2 tbsp extra virgin olive oil

 - 1 generous handful of fresh cilantro, with tender stems

 - Fresh lime juice, about 1 tbsp or to taste

 - Salt to taste, about 0.5 tsp or to taste